 Habitat for Humanity is a nonprofit organization that builds affordable homes for families who need assistance.
 It also runs Habitat ReStore, a thrift store that sells secondhand furniture, appliances, home goods, and more.
 Proceeds go toward the main organization.

-When you donate furniture to Habitat for Humanity, it will be sold at a Habitat Restore location.
-You can drop off items or schedule a pickup.
+When you donate furniture to Habitat for Humanity, the organization will sell it at one of its Habitat ReStore locations.
+You can drop off items at a physical location or schedule a pickup.
 The organization accepts most items, including coffee tables, bookcases, sofas, tables, chairs, dressers, and bed frames.
+We recommend contacting your local Habitat ReStore to confirm if it provides pick-up services.

 AMVETS (American Veterans)